Linuxfabrik/monitoring-plugins/check-plugins/fs-ro/README.rst

     usage: fs-ro [-h] [-V] [--always-ok] [--ignore IGNORE] [--test TEST]

-    Warns if a file system is mounted read-only.

-    optional arguments:
+    This plugin checks for read-only mount points, such as `/` mounted read-only due to file system errors, mounted CD-ROMs or ISO files, etc. It always ignores ramfs and squashfs (snapd) by default.

+    options:
       -h, --help       show this help message and exit -V, --version    show program's version number and exit --always-ok      Always returns OK.
       --ignore IGNORE  Mount point that should be ignored (repeatable).
 For example, if you provide `/sys/fs`, all mount points starting with `/sys/fs` will be ignored.
+Default:
-Default: ['/proc', '/snap', '/sys/fs']
+                       ['/dev/loop', '/proc', '/snap', '/sys/fs']
       --test TEST      For unit tests.
 Needs "path-to-stdout-file,path-to-stderr- file,expected-retc".